-Taylor Rayfield is a trial lawyer for Greene Broillet Wheeler, LLP who has helped obtain many verdicts and settlements for cases involving products liability, catastrophic personal injury, wrongful death, business torts and legal malpractice.
+Taylor Rayfield is a trial lawyer for Greene Broillet Wheeler, LLP who has helped obtain many verdicts and settlements for cases involving sex abuse, products liability, catastrophic personal injury, wrongful death, business torts and legal malpractice.

 Playing a key role at trial, Taylor won a hard-fought victory against a California ski resort for a woman paralyzed in a skiing accident.
 The jury awarded the plaintiff a gross verdict of $22 million against Mountain High Resort.